Eric Martin (racing driver)

-Eric Martin (February 6, 1969 – October 9, 2002) was an ARCA driver from Hixson, Tennessee, who was killed at the Lowe's Motor Speedway on October 9, 2002, during a practice session for the season-ending EasyCare 100.
+Eric Duane Martin (February 6, 1969 – October 9, 2002) was an American ARCA driver from Hixson, Tennessee, who was killed at the Lowe's Motor Speedway on October 9, 2002, during a practice session for the season-ending EasyCare 100.

 He was not related to Mark Martin despite sharing a same last name.

 Martin initially spun and backed into the fourth turn wall, coming to rest on the racing line entering the tri-oval.
 A fairly routine and innocuous accident, Martin radioed his crew that he was fine.
 However, 16 seconds after the initial crash, just as Martin was unbuckling his belts, Deborah Renshaw, going full speed along the racing line in the belief that the track was clear, careened directly into the driver's side door of Martin at about 160 mph and killed him instantly.